shrikantkalar023/learning-React-Native/README.md

 5. **StyleSheet**: validates the style properties. (didn't work when i tried this). _Recommended to define styles_ bsc of _optimizations_.

 6. When applying multiple styles, the last style will override the previous ones.

+7. Width, Height numbers in styles are in _DIPs (Density Independent Pixels)_.
+By expressing the size in DIPs, the size will be almost the same on different devices.

+8. **Dimensions API**: to get the width and height of the screen.
+Valuse don't get updated when the **screen rotates**.